Links shared from del.icio.us today:

 The site is powered by Hugo, FreeBSD, and OpenZFS on OrionVM, everyone’s favourite cloud infrastructure provider.

 I don’t run ads or tracking here.
-If you found this post helpful or entertaining, you can buy me a coffee, or I have a silly wish list.
+If you found this post helpful or entertaining, you can buy me a coffee.
 Thanks!